What is carnival in Germany?

 Carnival in Dusseldorf is one of the biggest carnival celebrations to take place in Germany.
 It is a carnival celebration that can certainly rival Cologne and Berlin.
 Over a million people all in fancy dress come out to enjoy carnival in Berlin.
 The carnival is a pre-Lenten celebration that’s biggest day occurs on Rose Monday when a huge procession occurs.

 The Rose Monday Parade is actually the largest parade in Germany and features over 80 carnival groups, 60 different floats and 41 orchestras.
 The parade runs for over four or five hours and everyone, not just those in the parade are dressed up in costumes.
 The town square is also transformed into “the world’s longest bar” and the beer doesn’t stop flowing.

 What is carnival in the Black Forest?

 Carnival in the Black Forest in south-west Germany features its own unique celebrations.
-The pre-Lenten carnival is known to be a little darker and less humours then most of the carnival celebration in Germany.
+The pre-Lenten carnival is known to be a little darker and less humours then most of the carnival celebrations in Germany.
 Carnival takes place all over the picturesque towns and villages of the Black Forest.

 Here carnival is more about tradition then partying.
 The festival stays true to its pagan roots and is all about dressing up in scary costumes and chasing away the evil winter spirits that roam the Earth during carnival.
-There is lots of fun events like the witch parade or a parade with thousands of fool/jester type characters.
+There are lots of fun events like the witch parade or a parade with thousands of fool/jester type characters.

 Berlin’s Carnival of Cultures